 The deposit return scheme conundrum

-The UK government first announced plans for a Deposit Return Scheme (DRS) back in 2018 with the aim of increasing recycling rates and cutting down on plastic waste.
+The UK government first announced plans for a Deposit Return Scheme (DRS) in 2018 in a bid to increase recycling rates and cut down on plastic waste.

-Industry reaction was generally positive about the delay but the lack of consistency between the plans in the four nations raised some eyebrows.
+The lack of consistency between the plans across the four UK nations raised some eyebrows.

-England, Scotland and Northern Ireland have decided to exclude glass from the scheme.
-However, Wales stuck to its plan to include glass in its scheme.
+The schemes in England, Scotland and Northern Ireland will exclude glass.
+However, Wales stuck to its plan to include the material in its own initiative.

 The WSTA says: “The roll-out of deposit and return schemes across the UK must be interoperable with common fees and labelling requirements and a common set of materials within scope.”